COMMUNITY CORRECTIONS OFFICER 2 |

 'The mission of DOC is to improve public safety.'

-For additional information about the agency, please visit www.doc.wa.gov .
+For additional information about the Department of Corrections, please visit www.doc.wa.gov .

-- Please include a minimum of three professional references with your application .
-A professional reference is defined as an individual who has been paid to supervise your work and can attest to your work performance, technical skills, and job competencies.
+- Please include a minimum of three professional references with your application.
+The Department of Corrections defines a professional reference as an individual who has been paid to supervise your work and can attest to your work performance, technical skills, and job competencies.
 If you do not have any or sufficient professional references, please include non-related professionals, such as educators or other professional associates.

-- All DOC employees are fingerprinted for a criminal history background check.
+- All Department of Corrections employees are fingerprinted for a criminal history background check.

 - Employees work with offenders in a potentially hazardous setting.
 Please consider this when deciding whether to apply.

-- Tuberculosis is a priority health issue for DOC employees.
+- Tuberculosis is a priority health issue for Department of Corrections' employees.
 The successful candidate may be required to provide valid proof of a baseline TB skin test within 60 days from the date of hire.
 When positive tests result, further information, testing and treatment may also be required.
 Employment is not contingent upon test results.

 - If this position is included in a Union Shop, employees will be required to become members within thirty (30) days of employment.